 Mauritania Country Report

-Overall terrorism risks in Mauritania are elevated, both from Mali-based militant groups and from less capable homegrown jihadist sympathisers, some of which are likely to identify with the Islamic State but unlikely to receive its direct funding or material support.
+Terrorism risks are elevated from Mali-based militant groups and from less capable homegrown jihadist sympathisers, some of which are likely to identify with the Islamic State but unlikely to receive its direct funding or material support.
 Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott and Ghazouani's presidency of the G5 Sahel since February 2020 moderately increase the likelihood of attempted attacks in urban centres, especially against French or government targets.
-The unusual reference to Mauritania in an AQIM statement on 8 May is likely due to Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott.
+The unusual reference to Mauritania in an AQIM statement in May 2018 was likely due to Mauritania’s hosting of the G5 Sahel headquarters in Nouakchott.
 Southern and western areas bordering Mali are particularly high-risk locations for militant activity as Islamic State fighters are displaced from Libya or seek to cross the border to join Boko Haram.

-Mauritania has no outstanding territorial disputes and the risk of interstate war is moderate in the three-year outlook.
-Skirmishes along the border with Moroccan-controlled Western Sahara and disputes with Senegalese fishers in Mauritanian territorial waters are the main potential flashpoint for conflict, although this remains unlikely in the one-year outlook.
+Mauritania has no outstanding territorial disputes and the risk of interstate war is low in the three-year outlook.
+Skirmishes along the border with Moroccan-controlled Western Sahara and disputes with Senegalese fishers in Mauritanian territorial waters are the main potential flashpoint for conflict, although infrequent and outright war is unlikely.
 There is a high risk of fighting between Mauritanian security forces and jihadists armed with small-arms, as well as with drug traffickers in provinces bordering Mali, especially the desert areas of Hodh al-Charqui and Hodh al-Gharbi, which militants use as a route between northern and southern Mali.

 Vaccinations required to enter the country